fsharp/fslang-design/RFCs/FS-1092-anonymous-type-tagged-unions.md

 NOTE: we need to be more precise here.
 For example `int` and `string` both support many common interfaces like `System.IComparable`.
 It is possible that for compilation stability we should always only use `obj`.

+## Resolved issues

+It is tempting to have anonymous tagged unions should support the "equality" and "comparison" constraints if every element supports this constraint (https://github.com/fsharp/fslang-design/discussions/519#discussioncomment-345984).
+However, we must be careful here, `(int|string)` may not be comparable to `(int|string)` because in .NET `int` is not comparable to `string`.

 # Drawbacks
 [drawbacks]: #drawbacks